GateWar: Reception

 In the February 1995 edition of Dragon (Issue #214), Rick Swan found the rules hearkened back to game systems of the early 1980s, calling them "fairly standard, old-fashioned even."
 He didn't think the setting of Vinya compared well to major competitors, but did admire its originality, saying, "Though Vinya, the game setting, won’t make anyone forget Glorantha or Krynn, it boasts an appealing cast of characters and an extraordinary menagerie of wacky creatures."
 But Swan found the spells unimaginative, the weapons standard, and "the game relies too much on stock fantasy conventions."
 However, Swan did think some players might be attracted to the game despite its out-of-date rules, saying, "the whimsical flourishes [...] make the GateWar RPG worth a look for fans of the offbeat."

+Rich Warren reviewed GateWar in White Wolf Inphobia #54 (April, 1995), rating it a 2 out of 5 and stated that "While you could harvest some ideas from this game to use with others, they're not worth [the price]."

 In a retrospective review in the May 2000 edition of Serendipity's Circle (Issue 19), Julie Hoverson thought the typesetting and layout "well done", and called the many sidebars "fantastic examples of the rules being described in the main text."
 She found the graphics and art "of average quality but very appropriate and well placed."
 She admired the number of alien races outlined, calling them "some of the most bizarre, horrifying, unbalancing and out of place creatures ever detailed."
 She also noted the amount of detail about Vinya that was provided, calling it "a very complete campaign world."
 However, Hoverson thought the rules system, essentially unchanged since 1984, showed its age, commenting, "This game is everything role-playing was, detail to the max and randomized at every opportunity."
 She concluded by giving it an average rating of 3 out of 5, saying, "GateWar is truly a master work of some dedicated players but it will always feel like someone else's world.
 If you want something different, action oriented and ready to play, this is it.
 You will find it hard to change things enough to make a campaign unique but there are plenty of gems to be pirated to existing game worlds."